The DOT, Smokey Bear, Wrappers, on and on You’ll hear truck drivers putting down on officers of the law often, but lets look at this for a minute...

 (Basically act like a mature adult with proper home training and common sense)

 That’s only fair.
-Leave your attitude and animosity at the last mile marker you put in your back pocket.
+Leave your attitude and animosity at the last mile marker you put in your back pocket. (trucker talk for 'behind you')

 If they are wrong, like the officer that stopped me in Tennessee , you don’t have to act ignorant to express your concern for their actions.
 Be tactful in your response, but also remember that many people claim that they are innocent all of the time knowing they aren't.
 The officers might not be so quick to take you at your word, but especially if its told with an attitude.

 Things are not perfect and life is not fair, equipment does fail and people make mistakes.
 Stand your ground to the degree and in the manner that produces the desired result.
-If things are going south, not need to keep it going in the wrong direction.
+If things are going south, no need to keep it going in the wrong direction.

 If the officer has made a mistake, bring it to the attention of a lawyer or the courts, arguing or getting rude will not help you.
 Also a mistake or misunderstanding is totally different from straight up abuse of power.